ianmackinnon/obj2svg/README.md

 ## Caveats

+-   `svg2obj` currently only paths, not regular objects
--   `svg2obj` currently only converts linear and Bézier spline line-segments.
+-   `svg2obj` currently only path commands MmLlHhVvCcZz
--   `svg2obj` only processes matrix transforms, ignoring eg. rotate transforms.
+-   `svg2obj` only processes matrix and translate transformations, ignoring rotate and scale transformations.